aozturk1/EnterpriseProject-FarmSimulation-/README.md

     For Main, run "gradle run"
 ```
 ```
-    For test, run "gradle test"
+    For SimulationTest, run "gradle SimulationTest"
 ```
 ```
     For jacoco, run "gradle jacocoTestReport"